MichaelAPerson/MyRack/README.md

 ## 📘 What is MyRack?

-**MyRack** is a self-hosted monitoring tool for Linux computers and servers.
+**MyRack** is a self-hosted monitoring tool for computers and servers.
 It displays real-time usage of:
 - 💽 CPU
 - 🧠 Memory
 - 🌐 Network